 Privacy mode

-The private browsing feature called Incognito mode prevents the browser from permanently storing any history information or cookies from the websites visited.Incognito mode is similar to the private browsing feature in other web browsers.
+User tracking The private browsing feature called Incognito mode prevents the browser from permanently storing any history information or cookies from the websites visited.Incognito mode is similar to the private browsing feature in other web browsers.

 Chrome sends details about its users to Google through both optional and non-optional user tracking mechanisms.